 After leaving Parliament Mr Costello served as Member and then Chairman of the Independent Advisory Board to the World Bank in Washington 2009-2014.
 He was Co-Chair of the Australia- China High Level dialogue.
 He has served on a number of domestic and International Advisory Boards and worked as an Advisor in the field of Mergers and Acquisitions, Competition and Foreign Investment law.

 Mr Costello is currently Chairman of the Australian Future Fund (which he established in 2006) now holding over A$200 billion in assets and invested in diverse asset classes.

 Mr Costello is Chairman of the Nine Entertainment Corporation, a public company that is the largest Australian owned media company with businesses in Television, Radio, Print and Subscriber news, Streaming and online Real Estate.

 In January 2011 he was made a Companion (AC) in the Order of Australia.

-He has written a best-selling memoir published in 2008 by Melbourne University Press.
+His best-selling memoir was published in 2008 by Melbourne University Press.